Updated November 2020

 Two of the most common signs you might benefit from SmileDirectClub are (1) slight crowding and/or (2) spacing in your upper or lower front teeth.
 This could result from previous brackets/wires you had in the past: meaning your teeth have either become more crowded or more spread out than they were after your braces were taken off, or maybe you have not had braces before but would like to correct the natural crowding or spacing in your upper or lower front teeth.

 SmileDirectClub is a great way to improve upon your smile in a way that fits your lifestyle.
 We can treat you under a doctor’s care without having you go to the orthodontic office once every 4–6 weeks.
-You can get the results you’re looking for, and the cost of our program is up to 60% less than the cost of other options.
+You can get the results you’re looking for, and the cost of our program is 60% less than braces.1

 It’s hard to say unless we can review your clinical information.
 I would recommend that you submit your information, and then we can see what is best for you.